ralphieninefo/raphwebsite2-vercel/README.md

-# Vercel Platform Demo – Raphaël Sirvent
+# Vercel Demo – Raphaël Sirvent

 This project was created to showcase key Vercel-native features in the context of a Senior CSM interview.